Safeguarding at Applecroft School:

 Safeguarding at Applecroft School is everyone's responsibility.
 Named individuals have specific safeguarding roles.

-At Applecroft School, we have four Designated Safeguarding Leads (DSLs) who are all members of the School's Leadership Team (SLT), Miss Rhiannon Kerry is the lead DSL.
+At Applecroft School, we have five Designated Safeguarding Leads (DSLs), Miss Rhiannon Kerry is the lead DSL.

 If you have any concerns regarding safeguarding please contact our DSLs via firstname.lastname@example.org